simbouch/flashcards-projet/PROJECT_IMPROVEMENTS.md

 - Consider using a more robust database solution in production

 ### Monitoring
-- Enable health checks for all services
-- Implement proper logging and monitoring
+- Implement proper logging and monitoring with a tool like Grafana
 - Set up alerting for service failures

-## Conclusion

-These improvements have enhanced the project structure by removing redundancy, improving organization, and adding documentation for future production deployment.
-The codebase is now more maintainable and follows better practices for development and deployment.